openfoodfoundation/openfoodnetwork/CONTRIBUTING.md

 Push your changes to a branch on your fork:

-    git push your-username branch-name-here
+    git push origin branch-name-here

 ## Submitting a Pull Request

-Use the GitHub UI to submit a [new pull request][pr] against origin/master.
+Use the GitHub UI to submit a [new pull request][pr] against upstream/master.
 To increase the chances that your pull request is swiftly accepted please have a look at our guide to [[making a great pull request]].

 TL;DR:
 * Write tests